freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-block-and-inline/learn-block-and-inline-question-f.md

 ---

-Normal flow in CSS layouts refers to the default positioning of elements on a webpage
+Normal flow in CSS layouts refers to the default positioning of elements on a webpage.

 ## --video-solution--